Koojav/motowebui/README.md

-# Overview
+# 1. Overview
 MotoWebUI is a web interface for aggregation, display and manual manipulation of results of tests.
 It's developed mainly as a companion app for **[Moto Framework](https://github.com/bwilczek/moto)** testing engine but can be used to display, filter and sort any data that fulfills structural requirements.
+`Data structure and functionality` section contains **TL;DR** description of how things are built and work together.

-# Deployment and setup
+# 2. Deployment and setup
 TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

-# Dependencies
+# 3. Dependencies
 List of dependencies has an informative character.
 There is no need to install any external components manually.
 All will be taken care of by `gem` and `docker`.
 In case of deploying the app without `docker` database will have to be set separately.